cdeanj/nextflow-tychus/README.md

 Figtree Options
 ---------------
-By deafult the SNP phylogenies produced by kSNP and written to a [Newick](https://en.wikipedia.org/wiki/Newick_format) formatted `.tre` file.
+By deafult the SNP phylogenies produced by kSNP are written to a [Newick](https://en.wikipedia.org/wiki/Newick_format) formatted `.tre` file.
 Figtree is used to produce phylogenies in the image format of your choosing.
 By default, SNP phylognies are annotated and saved as scalable vector graphic [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) images.
-To change this, simply specify an alternative image format (JPEG,PDF,PNG,SVG).
+To change this, simply specify an alternative image format (JPEG,PDF,PNG).
 ```
 $ nextflow run alignment.nf -profile alignment --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fastq.gz" --JPEG
 ```

 Prokka Options
 --------------
 We allow users to annotate contigs using specific BLAST databases.
 To do this, you must specify both the `genus` and `species` parameters.
-The default annotation method is to not use specific BLAST databases.
+The default annotation method is to not use a BLAST specific database.
 ```
 $ nextflow run assembly.nf -profile assembly --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fastq.gz" --genus Listeria --species monocytogenes
 ```